tuandatebayo/finetuning-llm-with-deepspeed/README.md

-# LLama3-8B Full Fine-Tuning with DeepSpeed
+# Full LLM Fine-Tuning with DeepSpeed

 Infra used: Local GPU